ELEKTROCODX/AURAVINDEXAPI/README.md

     - Docker Compose (for orchestrating the containers)
 2. Clone the repository with Git or download the project from GitHub.
 3. Set up the environment variables.
 Create an `.env` file or rename the `example.env` file from the repository.
 Set up the your variables, read more in the [Environment Variables](#environment-variables) section.
+4. If you want to use Firebase Admin to handle push notifications (Android), you must include your `firebase-key.json` file inside `src/config`.
-4. When you are running the container for the first time, you need to create the database and an admin user for that database (which will be used for the server connection), run `docker compose up mongodb -d` to only deploy the MongoDB database.
+5. When you are running the container for the first time, you need to create the database and an admin user for that database (which will be used for the server connection), run `docker compose up mongodb -d` to only deploy the MongoDB database.
-5. Run `docker compose exec -it mongodb mongosh "mongodb://root_user:root_password@localhost:mongodb_port"` to connect to the database and access the MongoDB command line.
+6. Run `docker compose exec -it mongodb mongosh "mongodb://root_user:root_password@localhost:mongodb_port"` to connect to the database and access the MongoDB command line.
-6. Run `use DATABASE_NAME` to create a database with that name.
+7. Run `use DATABASE_NAME` to create a database with that name.
 Then create an username for that database: `db.createUser({user: 'username', pwd: 'password', roles: ["readWrite"]})`.
 Run `exit` to exit the MongoDB command line.
-4. Run the application using Docker Compose.
+8. Run the application using Docker Compose.
 First run `docker compose up --build -d` and once it's done verify if the containers are running by executing the command `docker ps -a`
-5. To access the application you can check on http://localhost:3000 (or the port set in the `.env` file).
+9. To access the application you can check on http://localhost:3000 (or the port set in the `.env` file).
-6. If you have issues with the server, you can check docker compose logs to look for errors; you can verify if the `.env` file has the correct configurations.
+10. If you have issues with the server, you can check docker compose logs to look for errors; you can verify if the `.env` file has the correct configurations.
 ## Documentation
 You can read the API documentation on [Bump.sh](https://bump.sh/elektro/doc/auravindex/).
 ## Environment variables